valory-xyz/open-autonomy/docs/debugging.md

 # Debugging Using Tenderly

+!!! info
+    This section is under review and will be updated soon.

 [Tenderly](https://tenderly.co/) is a _comprehensive Ethereum Developer Platform for real-time monitoring, alerting, debugging, and simulating Smart Contracts_.
 When debugging transactions and contract calls, it can be useful to help us understand what is going on with the execution.
 [This guide](https://blog.tenderly.co/level-up-your-smart-contract-productivity-using-hardhat-and-tenderly/) contains a more detailed explanation on Tenderly, but for the basics:

 - Create a Tenderly account and project.